vwmark1993/cardist/README.md

 ### Cardist
 Cardist is an e-commerce web application which allows users to buy and sell playing cards and playing card-related products.
-The functionality is very similar to eBay, albeit with a more narrowly focused market niche.
+The functionality is very similar to eBay and Amazon, albeit with a more narrowly focused market niche.

 The web application has three components: front-end UI, back-end API, and database.
 The front-end UI is the application website users directly interact with.
 The back-end API handles database controller requests and should not be seen by the users.
 The PostgreSQL database is hosted on Bit.io (https://bit.io/).
 Additionally, Stripe services are used to handle credit card payments.